Ram temple land deal is transparent, claims Trust amid accusations of corruption

 “All the court fees and stamp paper purchase is done online and the amount is transferred into the bank account of the seller through online transaction,” it said

 The Ram temple is coming up at the site where the Babri Masjid was demolished in 1992 by Hindutva extremists who were mobilised under the Bharatiya Janata Party’s Ram Janmabhoomi movement.
-In November 2019, the Supreme Court in a landmark judgement held the demolition was illegal but handed over the land to government-run trust for the construction of a Ram temple.
+In November 2019, the Supreme Court in a landmark judgement held that the demolition was illegal, but handed over the land to a government-run trust for the construction of a Ram temple.
 In August 2020, Prime Minister Narendra Modi laid the foundation stone for the temple.